-Business that want to gain success—and an edge over the competition—have to invest a lot of time and effort into evaluating their marketing strategies.
+Business that want to gain success and an edge over the competition have to invest a lot of time and effort into evaluating their marketing strategies.
 Bear in mind, online marketing is all about feedback and continuous changes.
 Whatever tactic you focus on needs to be backed with relevant knowledge and expertise.
-This requires you to conduct a thorough analysis of the core marketing strategies of your business, as they present as educated guess about what will work and not work with your target audience.
+This requires you to conduct a thorough analysis of the core marketing strategies of your business.
+They present an educated guess about what will work and not work with your target audience.
 Consider these steps for evaluating your business marketing strategy.

 Analyze Digital Presence

-The first step, of course, is to analyze your digital marketing efforts and reexamine the types of customers you target.
-Conduct a detailed overview to determine what strategies are being implemented, what results they are producing and how you can improve overall returns.
-At the same time, make sure you have an account on popular social media platforms that are specifically tuned as a source of traffic for your industry and target market.
+The first step, of course, is to analyze your digital marketing efforts and examine your target audience.
+Conduct a detailed overview to determine what strategies are being implemented and what results they are producing.
+Then, brainstorm how you can improve overall returns.
+At the same time, make sure you have an account on popular social media platforms that are a source of traffic for your industry and target market.
 If you are selling clothing to young women 18 to 26, having a Pinterest account is crucial.

 Communicate with Customers

 There’s no better way to figure out the missteps of your company than to consult and interact directly with customers.
 Since they are the main targets of your marketing, customers can provide the valuable insight needed to boost your efforts.
 Ask customers what they’ve heard about you and from where they’ve heard of you.
 Figure out their needs, wants and demands to tailor your content and advertising messages accordingly.
 If you see a huge response from print ads, even though much of your marketing budget goes to TV adverts, you might want to revise your strategy.